Orlando Ortega: Career

 and has competed for Spain since September 2013.
 International Association of Athletics Federations (IAAF) ruled he was not allowed to represent Spain officially until November 2016 — three full years after he officially became a Spanish resident – so he originally wasn't able to take part at the 2016 Summer Olympics.
 Eventually he was allowed to compete in the 2016 Summer Olympics and took home a silver medal in the 110m hurdles behind Omar McLeod.

 Ortega won the bronze medal at the 2018 European Championships.

 At the 2019 World Championships, Ortega qualified for the final, but finished 5th after Omar McLeod stumbled into him and arrested his momentum.
 Ortega was in second place until the incident.
 After an appeal by the Spanish Federation, the IAAF awarded him with a bronze medal.

 Competition record

+Track records

+As of 14 September 2024, Ortega holds the following track records for 110 metres hurdles.